Garry Gillard > GG >

-I didn't apply for a Commonwealth Scholarship (which of course I would have got) because I was a teaching bursar, meaning the Education Dept paid me to go to uni/teachers college for three years but then could send me anywhere in the state it liked - which turned out to be Narrogin.
+I didn't apply for a Commonwealth Scholarship (which I would have been awarded) because I was a teaching bursar, meaning the Education Dept paid me to go to uni/teachers college for three years but then could send me for three years anywhere in the state it liked - which turned out in 1964 to be Narrogin.

-Education Dept policy meant I was trained as a primary teacher for 2 years; if I passed at uni, I'd then do my practice teaching in secondary schools.
+Education Department policy meant I was trained as a primary teacher for 2 years; if I passed at uni, I'd then do my practice teaching in third year in secondary schools.

-Graduated probably in early 1964 with a T.C. - Teachers Certificate, from Claremont Teachers College.
+Graduated presumably in early 1964 with a T.C. - Teachers Certificate, from Claremont Teachers College.
 It would now be a Bachelor's degree from Edith Cowan University.

 Enrolled externally in English 31 [novel] but withdrew/failed.